manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Plain_indexes_creation.md

 sudo -u manticore indexer --config /home/myuser/manticore.conf myindex
 ```

-* `--all` tells `indexer` to update every index listed in `manticore.conf` instead of listing individual indexes.
-This would be useful in small configurations or cron-kind or maintenance jobs where the entire index set will get rebuilt each day or week or whatever period is best.
-Please note that since `--all` tries to update all found indexes in the configuration, it will issue a warning if encounters RealTime indexes and the exit code of the command will be `1` not `0` even if the plain indexes finished without issue.
+* `--all` tells `indexer` to update every table listed in `manticore.conf` instead of listing individual tables.
+This would be useful in small configurations or cron-kind or maintenance jobs where the entire table set will get rebuilt each day or week or whatever period is best.
+Please note that since `--all` tries to update all found tables in the configuration, it will issue a warning if encounters RealTime tables and the exit code of the command will be `1` not `0` even if the plain tables finished without issue.
 Example usage:

 ```shell
 sudo -u manticore indexer --config /home/myuser/manticore.conf --all
 ```

-* `--rotate` is used for rotating indexes.
-Unless you have the situation where you can take the search function offline without troubling users you will almost certainly need to keep search running whilst indexing new documents. `--rotate` creates a second index, parallel to the first (in the same place, simply including `.new` in the filenames).
-Once complete, `indexer` notifies `searchd` via sending the `SIGHUP` signal, and the `searchd` will attempt to rename the indexes (renaming the existing ones to include `.old` and renaming the `.new` to replace them), and then will start serving from the newer files.
-Depending on the setting of [seamless_rotate](../Server_settings/Searchd.md#seamless_rotate) there may be a slight delay in being able to search the newer indexes.
-In case multiple indexes are rotated at once which are chained by [killlist_target](../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#killlist_target) relations rotation will start with the indexes that are not targets and finish with the ones at the end of target chain.
+* `--rotate` is used for rotating tables.
+Unless you have the situation where you can take the search function offline without troubling users you will almost certainly need to keep search running whilst indexing new documents. `--rotate` creates a second table, parallel to the first (in the same place, simply including `.new` in the filenames).
+Once complete, `indexer` notifies `searchd` via sending the `SIGHUP` signal, and the `searchd` will attempt to rename the tables (renaming the existing ones to include `.old` and renaming the `.new` to replace them), and then will start serving from the newer files.
+Depending on the setting of [seamless_rotate](../Server_settings/Searchd.md#seamless_rotate) there may be a slight delay in being able to search the newer tables.
+In case multiple tables are rotated at once which are chained by [killlist_target](../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#killlist_target) relations rotation will start with the tables that are not targets and finish with the ones at the end of target chain.
 Example usage:

 ```shell
 sudo -u manticore indexer --rotate --all